-The identified infrastructure for the two LAP areas is summarised in Table 2-12 below.
-This includes infrastructure for all disciplines including transport, green infrastructure and biodiversity, strategic open spaces, parks and recreation, heritage and conservation, water, waste water and drainage, community facilities and education.
-It is noted that not all infrastructure identified in Table 2-12 may be categorised as strategic enabling infrastructure; that being infrastructure that is strategic in function and which enables sustainable residential development.
+The identified infrastructure for the two LAP areas is summarised in Table 2-12 below, and represented visually in Appendix B. This includes infrastructure for all disciplines including transport, green infrastructure and biodiversity, strategic open spaces, parks and recreation, heritage and conservation, water, waste water and drainage, community facilities and education.
+It is noted that not all infrastructure identified in Table 2-12 may be categorised as strategic enabling infrastructure; that being infrastructure that is strategic in function, and which enables sustainable residential development.
 Two land parcels are within dlr ownership for which details of the infrastructural requirements are outlined in Sections 3.4.8 and 3.5.7.